Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Concluding remarks and discussions

-In this work, we have established that both stochastic gradient descent and stochastic gradient flow can find global minima of the empirical PINN loss, under very generous assumptions on the activation function $\sigma$ so long as the strict positivity of the infinite Grammian holds (cf. Assumption \ref{InfGram}).
+In this work, we have established that both stochastic gradient descent and stochastic gradient flow can find a global minimum of the empirical PINN loss, under very generous assumptions on the activation function $\sigma$ so long as the strict positivity of the infinite Grammian holds (cf. Assumption \ref{InfGram}).
 When compared with the standard gradient descent, stochastic algorithms requires less computational effort per iterations but require more neurons to guarantee the convergence.

 There are several avenues deserving further investigations.
 First, the analysis can only handle linear PDEs since the positive definiteness of Gram matrices may fail in the nonlinear case \cite{Bonfanti2024}.
 It remains an interesting open question to develop the convergence analysis for nonlinear PDEs.
+The existing positivity results \cite{Gao2023,Xu2024,ZhaoLuo:2025} cover only a limited range of activation functions.
+One more tractable theoretical issue is the positivity of the infinite Gram matrix for PINNs for a broad class of activation functions.
 Second, the smallest eigenvalues of Gram matrices play a central role in the convergence analysis.
-However, the precise characterization of the smallest eigenvalues is still largely missing.
-Empirically, they are deeply related to the network architecture, activation functions and the locations of the sampling points.
-We refer interested readers to the works \cite{Wang2021,Wang2022} for the spectral bias of PINNs.
+However, a precise characterization of the smallest eigenvalues is still largely missing.
+Empirically, they are deeply connected to the neural network architecture, activation functions and the distribution of the sampling points.
+We refer interested readers to the works \cite{Wang2021,Wang2022} for an empirical investigation of the spectral bias of PINNs.
 A thorough theoretical analysis of the spectral behavior of the Gram matrices for PINNs is an important open problem.
+Third, it is of much interest to establish more fine-grained convergence theory for SGD type algorithms, e.g., with an explicit dependence on the batch size, as well as various variants of the standard SGD, e.g., Adam, SGD without replacement and i.i.d. sampling on the fly.
+Fourth and last, it is important to close the gap between the lazy training regime in NTK and practical scenarios in order to explain known failure modes of PINNs in challenging scenarios, e.g., nonlinear, stiff, or multiscale problems.